5 Valuable Nutrients Vegans Need to Prioritise

 It is only natural that a diet which excludes animals and dairy results in some sort of dietary shortfall.
 The important thing is to know what you are missing out on, and take steps to ensure you meet your RDA.

 Of course, this is not to say that those who eat meat, fish and dairy get all the nutrients they need.
-If we learned everything from the 2019 National Diet and Nutrition Survey, it’s that we can all do better: not only did most participants fail to meet the five-a-day recommendation, there was a downward trend in the intake of vitamin A, folate, iron, iodine and magnesium.
+If we learned anything from the 2019 National Diet and Nutrition Survey, it’s that we can all do better: not only did most participants fail to meet the five-a-day recommendation, there was a downward trend in the intake of vitamin A, folate, iron, iodine and magnesium.

 Eating a varied, balanced diet and supplementing where necessary is the best way forward, whether you eat meat or not.